lowRISC/opentitan/hw/ip/alert_handler/doc/_index.md

 will just be acknowledged with `ping_ok_o` in case `esc_en_i` is already asserted.
 An ongoing ping sequence will be aborted immediately.

+Another thing to note is that the ping and escalation response sequences have to start _exactly_ one cycle after either a ping or escalation event has been signalled.
+Otherwise the escalation sender will assert `integ_fail_o` immediately.

 # Programmers Guide